What is necrotizing vasculitis?

 - hepatitis B

 - polyarteritis nodosa

 Because this condition affects your blood vessels, symptoms might occur in various parts of your body.
-No single set of symptoms definitely indicates necrotizing vasculitis.
+There’s no single set of symptoms that can definitely indicate you have necrotizing vasculitis.

 You might notice initial symptoms on your own without a medical test.
 These include: